• Home

 recipe for chocolate mirror glaze

-Knowing how to make a mirror glaze is an essential step for all pastry chefs.
-It allows you to enhance mousse cakes and yule logs by giving them an ultra-shiny, mirror-like finish.
+Knowing how to make an ultra glossy chocolate mirror glaze is an essential step for all baking enthusiasts.
+It enhances mousse cakes and yule logs by giving them a perfect, mirror-like finish.

 However, it may seem difficult to achieve for some, but I assure you that it’s not the case.
-With the right recipe, good tips, and a bit of practice, you can obtain an ultra-shiny chocolate mirror glaze, perfect for completely covering your desserts or just the top, as I did for my triple chocolate mousse cake, where a thin layer was enough to enhance it.
+With the right recipe, good tips, and a little practice, you can achieve a perfect mirror glaze with zero bubbles to completely cover your mousse cakes or just the top, as I did for my triple chocolate cake, where a thin layer was enough to enhance it.

-I have many glaze recipes on the blog, but the one I’m sharing here is the one I use the most and is also highly appreciated by pastry chefs worldwide.
+I have many glazing recipes on the blog, but the one I’m offering here is the one I use the most and is also highly appreciated by pastry chefs worldwide.
 It’s the recipe of MOF Jean-Michel Perruchon from the Bellouet Conseil school in Paris.
 This recipe can be made with dark chocolate, milk chocolate, or white chocolate, which can be colored according to your preferences.

-Some may worry that this chocolate mirror glaze will be too sweet or form a gelatinous layer on the dessert.
-However, by carefully following the preparation steps and my tips, you’ll achieve a thin layer that blends seamlessly with the mousse cake, offering a delightful texture in every bite.
+Some fear that this chocolate mirror glaze recipe is too sweet or that it forms a gelatinous layer on the mousse cake.
+By following the preparation steps and my advice carefully, you’ll obtain a thin layer that blends with the dessert, very pleasant in the mouth.

-The recipe takes less than 15 minutes to prepare.
-Many of you have successfully mastered it on the first try by following my video recipe.
+The recipe can be prepared in less than 15 minutes.
+Many of you have succeeded on the first try by following my video recipe.

 Ultra-shiny dark chocolate mirror glaze